aurule/npc/README.md

 1. Type path, like `Humans/`
 2. First listed group name, if given (like `Police/`)
     * Other group names are also tried, in order.
+3. If the @foreign tag is present, `Foreign/`

 Here are some examples:

 > The path `Characters/Humans/Police` exists.
-Running `npc human "Prakash Dupene" -g Police` will start in `Characters/`, and try to find `Humans/`.
-Since it can, it will then look in `Characters/Humans/` for `Police/`.
-Finding that directory, and having no more groups to check, it will create the file `Characters/Humans/Police/Prakash Dupene.nwod` and open it.
+Running `npc human "Prakash Dupene" -g Police` will start in
+> `Characters/`, and try to find `Humans/`.
+Since it can, it will then look in `Characters/Humans/` for
+> `Police/`.
+Finding that directory, and having no more groups to check, it will create the file
+> `Characters/Humans/Police/Prakash Dupene.nwod` and open it.

-> With the same path, running `npc human "John Doe" -g "Bulldog Barons"` will also start in `Characters/` and try to find `Humans/`.
+> With the same path, running `npc human "John Doe" -g "Bulldog Barons"` will also start in `Characters/` and
+> try to find `Humans/`.
 Since it can, it will then look in `Characters/Humans/` for `Bulldog Barons/`.
+That
-That directory does not exist, and there are no more groups to try, so it will create `Characters/Humans/John Doe.nwod` and open it.
+> directory does not exist, and there are no more groups to try, so it will create `Characters/Humans/John
+> Doe.nwod` and open it.

-> With the same path, running `npc human "Hans Fritz" -g "Funkadelic" "Police"` will quickly find `Characters/Humans/`.
+> With the same path, running `npc human "Hans Fritz" -g "Funkadelic" "Police"` will quickly find
+> `Characters/Humans/`.
 It will look there for `Funkadelic/`, but that directory does not exist.
-It will then look in `Characters/Humans/` for `Police/`, and find it.
-There are no more groups to try, so it will create `Characters/Humans/Police/Hans Fritz.nwod`.
+It will then
+> look in `Characters/Humans/` for `Police/`, and find it.
+There are no more groups to try, so it will create
+> `Characters/Humans/Police/Hans Fritz.nwod`.

+> The path `Characters/Humans/Police/Foreign` exists.
+Running `npc human "Frank Bullman" -g Police --foreign
+> Minneapolis` will quickly find `Characters/Humans/Police/`.
+It will then look for `Foreign/`, and find it.

+> With the same path, running `npc human "Norman Dirk" --foreign Seattle` will find `Characters/Humans/` and
+> since there are no groups to try, it will look for `Foreign/`.
+Since that directory does not exist, it will
+> create `Characters/Humans/NormanDirk.nwod`.

 ### Changelings